-This article, “Be Bold (Part One)” originally appeared in my weekly newsletter but I wanted to share it again here.
+This article, “Be Bold (Part One)” originally appeared in my weekly newsletter and on my website before but I wanted to share it again here.
 Don’t receive my newsletter?
 Sign up here (the blue box on the right) and get the weekly news delivered to your inbox.

 WARNING!
 This article contains material that some may deem offensive.